HTTP/2 for Apache httpd

 please and disregard the man behind the curtain.

-And it is a very good approach to bringing the spdy/h2 processing model into httpd
+And it is a very good approach to bringing the spdy/h2 processing model into httpd as it allows

 most of httpd's infrastructure as hooks, filters and other modules to keep on processing requests, even